 Digital access and devices may be relatively affordable for some, but for other groups suffering from poverty, they are simply not an option.
 Therefore a safety net of support has to be accessible to include everyone who wants to learn.

-Before lockdown Croydon held a series of digital inclusion workshops at local libraries, kindly supported by a local IT company.
-The take up was good, and we hope to repeat these sessions in 2021.
+Before lockdown in 2020, Croydon held a series of digital inclusion workshops at local libraries, kindly supported by a local IT company.
+Find out more about the digital inclusion workshops.

 Try, learn, iterate

-Users needs are often tied in with a range of other needs, most notably financial but not exclusively so, and therefore reaching out to other organisations will be vital.
+Users’ needs are often tied in with a range of other needs.
+Most notably financial but not exclusively so.
+Therefore reaching out to other organisations will be vital.

 As digital needs are connected with other issues, some of the organisations you may liaise with are not necessarily those most obvious.
 Social situations as well as support organisations may be considered.
 Cornwall Council set up learning hubs in pubs, for example.

-Community representatives can become important advocates of digital usage, and local resident associations could be a useful way to identify those in need.
+Community representatives can advocate digital use, and local resident associations could be a useful way to identify those in need.

 One-off courses and schemes may inspire some users but once the support is not available many will not continue use.